 The manufacturing quality between UpDesk’s components and Linak was obvious.
-While the Linak columns were close to perfect, the UpDesk foot design and finish was subpar.
-The foot was clearly overbuilt and under engineered, with a “franken foot” design.
+While the Linak columns were close to perfect, the UpDesk foot design and finish were subpar.
+The foot was clearly overbuilt and under-engineered, with a “Franken foot” design.
 Heavy gauge steel was used to manufacture the foot which requires a lot of heat to make the metal parts hold together well.
 Because of this, the weld marks show through the high gloss finish on the foot.
 The high gloss finish on the foot is also very different than the more subtle matte finish on the columns.
 This doesn’t provide a nice fluid look throughout the base.

 Pre Drilled Holes

 Overall, I was impressed with the quality of the UpDesk Elements series.
-The use of high quality components from Linak; including electronics and their spindle gear drives with support tubes, separates it from most of the pack.
-UpDesk’s higher price tag, “franken foot” design and lack of stability above 43” could be problem for some standing desk users.
+The use of high-quality components from Linak; including electronics and their spindle gear drives with support tubes, separates it from most of the pack.
+UpDesk’s higher price tag, “Franken foot” design and lack of stability above 43” could be a problem for some standing desk users.
 However, if price and stability are not a concern of yours, I would have no problem recommending this desk.